MetaMask/metamask-ios-sdk/README.md

 - `aarch64-apple-ios` (iOS devices) and
 - `x86_64-apple-ios` (Intel Mac-based simulators)

-We currently do not support `aarch64-apple-ios-sim` (M1 or Apple Silicon simulators) because of an architecture support limitation we have on the cryto module we use.
+We currently do not support `aarch64-apple-ios-sim` (M1 or Apple Silicon simulators).
 However, you should be able run iton an M1 simulator by setting your Xcode to open in Rosetta mode.
 This can be done by going to /Applications, right click on Xcode -> Get Info -> check the option "Open using Rosetta".
 This effectively runs Xcode in Intel mode.
 ### 2. Import the SDK
 ```
 import metamask_ios_sdk